-----

 A. Hi once more.
 Your question is posted and we'll see if it gets any responses.
 As explained in the reference that I suggested, you must electropolish at a fixed current density (probably about 150 ASF) because if the current density drops, you get etching instead of polishing.
 So people will generally set their power supply to deliver that much current density.
 I suppose it's possible that the current density could drop below that despite their effort, and signal the need to replace the solution, but that is not something I have personally seen, so I doubt that it's 'standard'.

 Have you had an opportunity to visit an electropolishing shop or maybe to do some small-scale electropolishing in the lab?
-It has even been done in shotglass-size processing tanks and smaller.
-It's difficult to suggest realistic ways to improve an operation based on one single parameter if you don't yet truly understand it :-)
+It has been done in shotglass-size processing tanks.
+It's difficult to suggest realistic ways to scientifically establish a dump schedule or bleed-&-feed schedule because there are a lot of different situations.
+Sorry :-)

 Regards,